 The center is highly focused on the science of care delivery, not simply on anecdotal evidence.
 Using innovative pilot projects, novel methodologies and patient-centered approaches, and robust data mining and management technology, the center seeks to discover new ways to improve health and the way people experience health care.

 Combining data analysis, health care engineering principles and advanced simulations, center researchers rigorously test theories, models and methods to determine if these innovations can improve patient care, outcomes and cost.
 Their goal is to translate discoveries into evidence-based, actionable treatments, processes and procedures.

 In 2017, the center merged with Mayo Clinic's Center for Innovation and the newly established Center for Translational Informatics and Knowledge Management.
-Led by Associate Dean for Practice Transformation Andrew H. Limper, M.D., a cardiologist and epidemiologist at Mayo Clinic in Rochester, Minn., the center brings together and expands Mayo's already extensive efforts in health care delivery research; clinical informatics, systems engineering and health information technology; and value, quality and policy analysis.
+Led by Associate Dean for Practice Transformation Andrew H. Limper, M.D., a cardiologist and epidemiologist at Mayo Clinic in Rochester, Minnesota, the center brings together and expands Mayo's already extensive efforts in health care delivery research; clinical informatics, systems engineering and health information technology; and value, quality and policy analysis.